jpmor/site/sitewiki/quotes.md

 > Stilwell knew too much about China for his own good.

 `- General Paul Freeman`

+> Leadership in a world economy is an experience of power which may one
+> day blind the victor to the march of history.

+`- Fernand Braudel`

 > So often in international affairs, hawkish paranoia can
 > create the monster that is most feared.